Transport in India: Bicycles

 Bicycles or cycles, have ownership rates ranging from around 30% to 75% at the state level.
 Along with walking, cycling accounts for 50% to 80% of the commuter trips for those in the informal sector in urban areas.
-However, recent developments suggest that bicycle riding is quickly becoming popular in the metropolitan cities of India.
-In recent years, government development authorities all over India encourages the setup and use of separate bicycle lanes alongside the roads to combat pollution and ease traffic congestion.
+However, recent developments suggest that bicycle riding is quickly becoming popular in Indian cities.
+In smaller Indian cities, non-motorised transport, which includes cycling, accounts for close to 50% of the total trips by the working-class population.
+In larger cities like Mumbai, Bengaluru, and Delhi, non-motorised transport accounts for 35%-37% of the total trips.
+In recent years, government development authorities all over India have encouraged the setup and use of separate bicycle lanes alongside the roads to combat pollution and ease traffic congestion.

-Human-pulled rickshaws
+Human-rickshaws

 Human-pulled rickshaws are nowadays rarely available in various cities and villages in the country.
 Many local governments have proposed a ban on these rickshaws describing them as "inhuman".
 The Government of West Bengal proposed a ban on these rickshaws in 2005.
 Though a bill aiming to address this issue, termed as Calcutta Hackney Carriage Bill, was passed by the West Bengal Assembly in 2006, it has not yet been implemented.
 The Government of West Bengal is working on an amendment to this bill to avoid the loopholes that were exposed when the Hand-pulled Rickshaw Owners' Association filed a petition against the bill.